AleixoLucas42/homelab/readme.md

 - Frontal USB disabled
 - Back USB data blocker
 - Server powered on fulltime and light energy use went up 9%
+- I still need to buy a UPS

 <hr>